GeorgeHahn/Avalon/README.md

 SUMMARY:

-  This is an open source effort to design and build a Bitcoin mining board based on the Avalon ASIC.
-The final goal is to have a small 10cm x 10cm board that holds 16 ASIC chips.
-This board can be controlled via USB or I2C communication.
+  This is an open source effort to design and build a Bitcoin mining board based on the second generation Avalon ASIC.
+The final goal is to have a small board that holds 10 ASIC chips.
+This board can be controlled via USB communication.
 An example host would be a PC, Raspberry Pi or TP-Link WR703N router.
 The host will run cgminer with a custom driver based on the Avalon one and control the board via USB.
-The I2C interface allows chaining together more than one board consolidating control by the host system using only one USB connection.

-  Each board has a 6 pin PCI Express power connector allowing efficient powering of many boards from an ATX PSU.
-A 16 chip board should be capable of 4512 MH/s and consume about 32W power.
-A low cost Corsair CX-600 PSU should easily power 16 boards using readily available power splitters.
-This provides for 72 GH/s off one low cost ATX PSU.
+  Each board has a barrel jack power connector.
+A 10 chip board should be capable of 15000 MH/s and consume about 30W power.
+Alternatively, the switching power supply onboard can be turned to a lower voltage, trading hashrate for power efficiency.
+The supply is variable from 0.700V to 1.708V.
+Each board can be easily powered by a low cost power adapter.
+In production quantities, this board should cost under $60, depending on the cost of second-gen Avalon chips.
+This gives it a price per performance ration of $4/GH.

 STATUS: